SeechRobin/react-sample-one/README.md

 ## Planning

-It took approximateley 3h to complete the project
+It took approximateley 3hrs to complete the project.
+Below is the breakdown of howthe work was completed.

+#### 30 minutes

+- Read through the problem
+- Design basic layout see picture below
+- Designed potential tests

+#### 2h 30minutes

+- TDD
+- Coding
+- Refactoring

+#### Last 30minutes

+- Refactoring
+- Write up

 ![Some notes](notes/Lendinvest.jpg)